googleapis/google-auth-library-java/README.md

 ```
 [//]: # ({x-version-update-end})

-#### Choosing your implementation

-If you are using Maven, add this to your pom.xml file (notice that you can replace
+In the `<dependency>` section, you can specify any of the Auth modules that are needed.
-`google-auth-library-oauth2-http` with any of `google-auth-library-credentials` and
+For example, replace `google-auth-library-oauth2-http` below with any of `google-auth-library-credentials`
-`google-auth-library-appengine`, depending on your application needs):
+and `google-auth-library-appengine`, depending on your application needs):

 ```xml
 <dependency>